MBA Masterclass: Work and Wellbeing

 Leadership essentials for fostering thriving teams and organisations

-Welcome to the MBA Masterclass: Work and Wellbeing proudly delivered in partnership with Deakin University.
+Welcome to the Deakin Stackable Short Course: Work & Wellbeing Masterclass, proudly delivered in partnership with Deakin University.

 This masterclass series conducted over 4 weeks is designed to position leaders as change agents for work wellbeing, providing a critical competitive edge for both the organisations in which individuals lead, and in their personal careers.

 On this page you will find some valuable information in preparation for the Masterclass, together with links to further valuable resources and support to help you further embed learnings following the series.

 MEET OUR FACILITATORS

 Katrina Johnston, Founder & Director, Wellness Designs

 Katrina has built a reputation as a pioneer of workplace wellness.
 She has over 25 years ‘on-the-ground’ experience in the development and implementation of multi award-winning wellness and human capital solutions for small to large organisations across the globe.
 Katrina is a sought-after speaker and trainer, having presented throughout Australia, Europe and the United Kingdom, including as an Adjunct Lecturer with the Centre for Environment and Population Health, Griffith University.